gerarddejong/neural-network-swift/README.md

 # simple-neural-network
-A simple neural network implementation written in Swift for the Linux.
+A simple neural network implementation written in Swift for Linux.

+## Feedforward Neural Network